House 4006

 (2) If the business is no longer within the base period established by the division, the division shall terminate the agreement.

-(c) Notwithstanding the provisions of subsections (a) and (b), if the division finds that the business manipulated or attempted to manipulate the termination, rehiring, or transfer of an employee, or data related thereto, with the purpose of receiving a grant, the division shall immediately terminate the agreement and take action to recapture any grant funds disbursed in any year in which the division finds the business manipulated or attempted to manipulate the termination, hiring, or transfer of the business’s employees, or data related thereto.
+(c) Notwithstanding the provisions of subsections (a) and (b) of this section, if the division finds that the business manipulated or attempted to manipulate the termination, rehiring, or transfer of an employee, or data related thereto, with the purpose of receiving a grant, the division shall immediately terminate the agreement and take action to recapture any grant funds disbursed in any year in which the division finds the business manipulated or attempted to manipulate the termination, hiring, or transfer of the business’s employees, or data related thereto.

 (d) Notwithstanding the provisions of subsections (a) and (b) of this section, if the division finds that the business has manipulated or attempted to manipulate the number of eligible positions or employee withholdings with the purpose of increasing the amount of a grant, the division shall immediately terminate the agreement and take action to recapture any grant funds disbursed in any year in which the division finds the business manipulated or attempted to manipulate the number of eligible positions or employee withholdings with the purpose of increasing the amount of the grant.